fabric8io/fabric8/docs/apiManagement.md

 In addition, policies can be configured on a service.
 Typically, the policies applied to services are things like authentication.
 Any policies configured on service will be applied at runtime regardless of the application and service contract.
 This is why authentication is a common policy to configure at the service level.

 Services must be offered through a valid plan configured in the same organization.
 Service consumers must consume the service through one of those plans.
 Please see the section on Service Contracts for more information.
-Tip

 Note that, alternatively, Services can be marked as "Public", which means they (once published) can be used by any client, without needing a Contract.
 To use a public service, simply send requests to the appropriate managed endpoint (through the API Gateway) without providing an API Key.

 Only once a service is fully configured, including its policies, implementation, and plans can it be published to the runtime gateway for consumption by applications.
 Once this is done, the service cannot be changed.
 If changes are required, a new version of the service must be created and configured.